 ABSTRACT

-Background and objectives: Coeliac disease, or celiac disease, is a long-term autoimmune disorder that primarily affects the small intestine.
+Background and objectives: Coeliac disease, or celiac disease (CD), is a long-term autoimmune disorder that primarily affects the small intestine.
 Classic symptoms include digestive problems such as chronic diarrhea, flatulence, malabsorption, loss of appetite, and failure of children to grow normally.
 The prevalence of celiac disease has not been established in Yemen, either in the general population or in symptomatic patients.
 Therefore, the current study aimed to assess the prevalence of disease in symptomatic patients and to investigate associated symptoms and signs; and whether prevalence of CD varies greatly between different ages and genders.
 Methods:A retrospective study based on the results of serological markers; IgA anti-tissue glutaminase and small bowel biopsies of 600 patients with gastrointestinal symptoms.
 Age, gender, clinical symptoms and co-morbidities were also considered and analyzed.
 Data were collected from hospital records during the period from March 2014 to December 2018.
 600 suspected patients (245 males and 355 females) were subjects and the mean age of ± SD patients was 30.6 ± 14.5 years (range 2-92 years).
-Results: The prevalence of celiac disease among patients with gastrointestinal symptoms was 9.2%, .
-There was a significant association between CD with females (rate being 11.3% , odds ratio=1.9, p = 0.03), and 2-19 years age group (21.4% , odds ratio=4.3,p < 0.001), Considering the clinical signs and symptoms there was a significant association between celiac disease and chronic diarrhea (odds ratio = 18.4 times), steatorrhea ( OR = 9.6), foul odor (odds ratio = 8.3 times), weight loss ( Odds ratio = 5.7 times), anemia (odds ratio = 10.2 times), abdominal distension (odds ratio = 3.1 times), mouth ulcers (odds ratio = 7.2 times), abdominal bleeding (odds ratio = 13.5 times), diabetes mellitus I (odds ratio = 18 times), and hypothyroidism (odds ratio = 79.3 times).
+Results: The prevalence of celiac disease among patients with gastrointestinal symptoms was 9.2%.
+There was a significant association between CD with females (rate being 11.3% , OR=1.9, p = 0.03), and 2-19 years age group (21.4% , odds ratio=4.3,p < 0.001), Considering the clinical signs and symptoms there was a significant association between celiac disease and chronic diarrhea (odds ratio = 18.4 times), steatorrhea ( OR = 9.6), foul odor (odds ratio = 8.3 times), weight loss ( Odds ratio = 5.7 times), anemia (odds ratio = 10.2 times), abdominal distension (odds ratio = 3.1 times), mouth ulcers (odds ratio = 7.2 times), abdominal bleeding (odds ratio = 13.5 times), diabetes mellitus I (odds ratio = 18 times), and hypothyroidism (odds ratio = 79.3 times).
 Conclusion: A high rate of celiac disease was identified among gastrointestinal symptoms patients arriving at the general hospital in Sana’a, Yemen, and this demonstrates the importance of general practitioners in identifying patients with celiac disease, especially in the absence of a medical facility for celiac disease, and this was facilitated through the EmA test.
 Our findings also indicate that celiac disease is more common in females, children and younger people, and there was an association between Celiac disease and the classic symptoms of this disease mentioned in the medical literature.

 Key words: Celiac disease, signs, symptoms, prevalence, Yemen